crownheightsaid/mutual-aid-app/DEVELOPING.md

 > Can I get permissions for Github, staging Heroku and Airtable?
 > My github username is <username> and my email address is <email>

+You should get invites for three things:
+- This Github repo
+- CHMA staging heroku instance
+- Dtaging airtable

 One of our working group leads will get you set up.
 Please make sure to accept invitations within 24 hours to prevent them from expiring.

 ## Directory structure